intel/llvm/scripts/core/INTRO.rst

 Mocking
 ---------------------
-A mock UR adapter can be accessed for test purposes by enabling the ``MOCK`` layer as described below.
-When the mock layer is enabled, calls to the API will still be intercepted by other layers (e.g. validation, tracing), but they will stop short of the loader - the call chain will end in either a generic fallback behavior defined by the mock layer itself, or a user defined replacement callback.
+A mock UR adapter can be accessed for test purposes by enabling it via
+${x}LoaderConfigSetMockingEnabled.

-The default fallback behavior for entry points in the mock layer is to simply return ``UR_RESULT_SUCCESS``.
+The default fallback behavior for entry points in the mock adapter is to simply return ``UR_RESULT_SUCCESS``.
 For entry points concerning handles, i.e. those that create a new handle or modify the reference count of an existing one, a dummy handle mechanism is used.
-This means the layer will return generic handles that track a reference count, and ``Retain``/``Release`` entry points will function as expected when used with these handles.
+This means the adapter will return generic handles that track a reference count, and ``Retain``/``Release`` entry points will function as expected when used with these handles.

-During global setup the behavior of the mock layer can be customized by setting chain of structs, with each registering a callback with a given entry point in the API.
-Callbacks can be registered to be called ``BEFORE`` or ``AFTER`` the generic implementation, or they can be registered to entirely ``REPLACE`` it.
-A given entry point can only have one of each kind of callback associated with it, multiple structs with the same function/mode combination will override eachother.
+The behavior of the mock adapter can be customized by linking the ``unified-runtime::mock`` library and making use of the ``mock::callbacks`` object.
+Callbacks can be passed into this object to run either before or after a given entry point, or they can be set to entirely replace the default behavior.
+Only one callback of each type (before, replace, after) can be set per entry point, with subsequent callbacks set in the same "slot" overwriting any set previously.

 The callback signature defined by ``ur_mock_callback_t`` takes a single ``void *`` parameter.
-When calling a user callback the layer will pack the entry point's parameters into the appropriate ``_params_t`` struct (e.g.
+When calling a user callback the adapter will pack the entry point's parameters into the appropriate ``_params_t`` struct (e.g.
 ``ur_adapter_get_params_t``) and pass a pointer to that struct into the callback.
 This allows parameters to be accessed and modified.
 The definitions